rust-lang/rfcs/text/0000-extern-types-v2.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+Doing nothing is not a compelling option here, [RFC 1861] is merged but is not implementable.
+At minimum we should mark that RFC as deprecated/unimplemented and remove extern types from the compiler and docs.
+However, the fact that RFC was merged is a very strong indication that something is needed here, and the current workaround with sized types is not good enough.

 This design aims to be minimal while still allowing extern types to feel like a fully supported part of the language, namely retaining the ability for them to be used in generics.
 A simpler alternative would be to not allow extern types in generics, this would mean not adding `MetaSized` and retaining the existing meaning of `?Sized`.
 This would severely restrict the utility of extern types and would prevent them from implementing many useful traits that have blanket implementations in the standard library.